-- You are the business owner of the ‘intellectual property’ and have the right to set the terms and conditions to the franchisee.
+- You are the business owner of the intellectual property and have the right to set the terms and conditions to the franchisee.
 The franchisee can either accept, withdraw or ask for further negotiation for the needs of both parties to be met.

 - You will see new opportunities arising for local and international expansion of your business much faster as you will have franchisees on board with you who share the same vision to promote the business through the use of effective marketing strategies.

 - You should be knowledgeable and understand the financial, legal and business terms prior to finalising the franchising agreement with the franchisee.
-Withdrawing from a franchise agreement at such an early stage after making one can look unprofessional and depict you in the bad light.
+Withdrawing from a franchise agreement at such an early stage after making one can look unprofessional and depict you in a bad light.

 - You should lead by example and invest time in supporting your franchisees.
-At times opinions will differ in terms of what’s best for the growth of the business, but you should ensure you strive to respect and support your franchisees.
+At times, opinions will differ in terms of what’s best for the growth of the business, but you should ensure you strive to respect and support your franchisees.

 As the franchisee